royjustus/sn_bpe/readme.md

 const tokenizer = new Tokenizer('c14ba3f74738021051711288c26d430c'); //
 const output = tokenizer.encode(TEXT_TO_TEST, "all");
 ```

+When the tokenizer is first run some pre-processing happens based on the tiktoken file.
+To reduce latency this processing is cached and re-used as a file on the tokenizer gliderecord.

 ### Acknowledgments
 This tokenizer is largely based on Andrej Karpathy's [MiniBPE](https://github.com/karpathy/minbpe) and associated youtube video: [Let's build the GPT Tokenizer](https://www.youtube.com/watch?v=zduSFxRajkE)